Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Introduction

 Some of the basic properties of the stochastic integral are given in Section \ref{subsecPropeIntegral}, and a further extension to a larger class of integrands is given in Section \ref{subsecExtensIntegral}.
 Furthermore, we prove a stochastic Fubini theorem in Section \ref{subsecStochFubini}.
 The theory developed in this article extends the corresponding theory in \cite{AlvaradoFonseca:2021}, therefore generalizes some other theories of stochastic integration in Hilbert spaces currently available in the literature (see the discussion in Section 4.2 in \cite{AlvaradoFonseca:2021}).
 Since our theory of quadratic variation was developed under the context of Banach spaces, we hope we could extend the definition of the stochastic integral to some classes of Banach spaces, for example to UMD spaces as in \cite{VeraarYaroslavtsev:2016}.

-As an application to our theory of stochastic integration, in Section \ref{SectSPDEs} we study the existence and uniqueness of weak and mild solutions to the following class of stochastic partial differential equations:
+As an application of our theory of stochastic integration, in Section \ref{SectSPDEs} we study the existence and uniqueness of weak and mild solutions to the following class of stochastic partial differential equations:

-where $A$ is the infinitesimal generator for a $G$-valued $C_{0}$-semigroup, $M$ is a cylindrical martingale-valued measure on $H$, and $B$ and $F$ are coefficients satisfying suitable conditions.
+Here $A$ is the infinitesimal generator for a $G$-valued $C_{0}$-semigroup, $M$ is a cylindrical martingale-valued measure on $H$, and $B$ and $F$ are coefficients satisfying suitable conditions.
+In Example \ref{Ex:LevynoiseSPDE}, we analyze the case of a stochastic heat equation with linear Lévy noise and Dirichlet boundary conditions, which provides examples of general discontinuous martingales, for which our theory applies.

 Sufficient conditions for equivalence between weak and mild solutions are given in Section \ref{subsectWeakMildSoluc}.
-Finally, in Section \ref{subsecExistUniqueSPDEs} we introduce some growth and Lipschitz type conditions for the coefficients $B$ and $F$ in order to show the existence and uniqueness of weak and mild solutions.
+Finally, in Section \ref{subsecExistUniqueSPDEs} we introduce some growth and Lipschitz type conditions for the coefficients $B$ and $F$ in order to show the existence and uniqueness of weak and mild solutions to stochastic partial differential equations with multiplicative cylindrical martingale-valued measure noise (see Theorem \ref{theoExisteUniqueness} and Example \ref{examplExisteUniqSPDE}).